New: Seventh suspect surrenders to police on Saturday

-Three players stand accused of aggravated sexual assault, aggravated criminal sexual contact, conspiracy to commit aggravated criminal sexual contact, criminal restraint and hazing for engaging in an act of sexual penetration.
+Three are accused of aggravated sexual assault, aggravated criminal sexual contact, conspiracy to commit aggravated criminal sexual contact, criminal restraint, and hazing for engaging in an act of sexual penetration.

 Four more players, plus one of the first three, face counts of aggravated assault, conspiracy, aggravated criminal sexual contact, hazing and riot for allegedly participating in the attack, Middlesex County prosecutors said.

-Sayreville is proud of its team’s years of on-field triumphs.
-The Bombers took the state championship three out of the past four years and had launched into a promising season this year.
+The Sayreville Bombers, who took the state championship three out of the past four years, had launched into a promising season this year.

 Now parents used to applauding their sons’ conquests on the field are upset they have been benched for the duration.